ekmett/cadenza/bench/README.md

 from the warm steady-state timings; they are JVM-process-warm, not operating system process startup measurements.

+`ColdFixedPoint` adds uncached parsing, construction and first execution of a small noncapturing recursive function in a fresh context.
+It cycles through four inputs and checks each result against an iterative host oracle.
+Use it to check the startup cost of fixed-point optimizations separately from warmed recursion;
+the default inputs are deliberately small.
+Context shutdown and the result check are included, and the JVM process itself has already warmed up.

 `NoncapturingClosure` selects between two escaping functions using a runtime argument. `PartialApplication` selects among four differently curried functions, saturates the direct-call cache, and returns an escaping partial application;